Software Integration Guide - Sona TI351

 Introduction

 This document details the software integration requirements for the Sona TI351 radio module.
 Specific integration steps will vary based on the host platform architecture and build system, but the basic integration requirements are common to all platforms.
-Many platforms use Yocto as the build system, and this document also provides a usage overview for the Ezurio Yocto layer.
+Many platforms use Yocto or Buildroot as the build system, and Ezurio supports both of these build systems.

 Scope

-The scope of this document is limited to providing integration requirements for the Sona TI351 radio and a usage overview of the Ezurio Yocto layer that supports it.
+The scope of this document is limited to providing integration requirements for the Sona TI351 radio and a usage overview of the Ezurio Yocto layer and Buildroot br2-external tree that supports it.
 It is assumed the reader has an understanding of Linux and building Linux software using the build system employed for the host platform on which this radio is utilized.

 Cautions and Warnings